henrygd/bigger-picture/readme.md

 Specifies that the lightbox is inline.
 Interaction events are modified to avoid hijacking scroll and tab press.

+> Note: The container element for an inline gallery should be set to position: relative

 ### noClose

 Type: `boolean`<br>